Santa Barbara Parks and Recreation Summer Camps

 About

-Santa Barbara Parks and Recreation Summer Camps offer over 45 unique summer camp experiences where kids take part in activities such as art, business, engineering, sports, theater, and water safety.
-Campers can join focused programs like basketball, beach volleyball, ceramics, ice skating, LEGO engineering, nature science, ocean activities, pickleball, skateboarding, soccer, tennis, recreational swimming, and theater with acting, singing, dancing, and set prep.
-Some camps include themed activities such as Star Wars, Minecraft, Pokemon, and Robotics, as well as singalongs, outdoor games, arts and crafts, field trips, kayaking, stand-up paddleboarding, boogie boarding, surfing, and snorkeling.
+Santa Barbara Parks and Recreation Summer Camps offer more than 45 unique summer camp options where kids take part in activities such as sports, art, business, engineering, theater, and water safety.
+Campers can join focused programs including basketball, beach volleyball, ceramics, ice skating, LEGO engineering, nature science, kayaking, stand-up paddleboarding, boogie boarding, surfing, snorkeling, pickleball, skateboarding, soccer, tennis, swimming, acting, singing, and dancing.
+The program also includes Junior Lifeguards, Ocean Explorers Camp, and junior counselor programs connected to several camps.

 • Ages: 5–17 years old

-The department’s leadership team includes Parks and Recreation Director Jill Zachary and Assistant Parks and Recreation Director Jazmin LeBlanc, along with managers and supervisors for business, marketing, administration, recreation programs, aquatics, youth and adult sports, parks, urban forestry, capital projects, and planning.
-Santa Barbara is designated as an official Bee City USA and Pollinator-Friendly City since 2018 and has been an official Tree City USA since 1980, with that designation held for over 40 years.
-Through an Integrated Pest Management strategy, Santa Barbara has transitioned all of its parks to pesticide-free zones, and the city states that residents and visitors can expect parks and public facilities to be maintained at a high public safety and aesthetic quality while using an IPM approach.
-Parks and Recreation also coordinates with community partners to offer 35 miles of front country trails in the Santa Ynez Mountains, and every year the City of Santa Barbara and Santa Barbara Beautiful work with local schools to plant trees in observance of Arbor Day.
+The department’s leadership team includes Parks and Recreation Director Jill Zachary and Assistant Parks and Recreation Director Jazmin LeBlanc, along with managers and supervisors for recreation, aquatics, youth and adult sports, tennis, parks, urban forestry, and capital projects.
+Santa Barbara has been designated a Tree City USA since 1980 and has held this designation for over 40 years, and it has been designated an official Bee City USA and Pollinator-Friendly City since 2018.
+Parks and Recreation coordinates with community partners to offer 35 miles of front country trails in the Santa Ynez Mountains, and every year the City of Santa Barbara and Santa Barbara Beautiful work with local schools to plant trees in observance of Arbor Day.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.